 - Talk with your current program's advisor about why you want to change your major.

-- Meet with Prof. David Wagner, BSW program coordinator, to make sure that you will be accepted into the program.
-Students must have a 2.0 GPA and have met both English and Math proficiencies.
+- Meet with Paul Johnson, BSW Coordinator, to make sure that you will be accepted into the program.
+Students must have a 2.5 GPA and have met both English and Math proficiencies.

 - Your current program should forward the form to the School of Social Work for approvals.

 - You will receive an email from the School of Social Work when your change of major has been approved.
 You will be assigned a new advisor.

 - Schedule an appointment with your new advisor as soon as possible to plan your new program of study.